mark-kimura/consensus/README.md

 ## License

-This project is available for educational and research purposes.
+MIT License - This project is free for any use, including commercial use.
+See LICENSE file for details.

 ## Contributing